top of page

 I moved to a different team/role not because I gave up.
 I left because I finally realized I was shrinking in a space that wasn’t built for growth.

+If you're going through something similar like gaslighting, retaliation or just plain bad management, know that you are not crazy or overacting.
 You are just in a system that rewards silence and punishes honesty.

 If you have been in a similar situation, drop a comment or send a message.
 Let’s stop pretending this kind of stuff is normal and start talking about it.